Worth the Wait: Inside Hannah Bronfman’s Heartbreaking Three-Year Journey to Pregnancy - E! Online

 And, oh man, did they go through it.

-A year removed from their idyllic 2017 Moroccan vows, the 32-year-old DJ and founder of HBfit and her groom, a successful DJ himself, decided to take the same leap into parenting as countless couples who had come before.
+A year removed from their idyllic 2017 Moroccan vows, the 32-year-old DJ and founder of HBFIT and her groom, a successful DJ himself, decided to take the same leap into parenting as countless couples who had come before.
 "We were trying naturally," she recalls of those heady early days, "and it just wasn't happening for us."
 So they began to explore their options, starting at what she called "the most affordable": medications to help with ovulation, cutting out caffeine, changing her diet, trying acupuncture and submitting to more than a few rounds of intrauterine insemination.

 The last one led to one of the more crushing blows of the process—an early 2019 miscarriage—and though they continued "down that road for a couple of months," as Bronfman put it, "we finally just said you know what, this clearly isn't working for us, what's our next option?
 And that really led us to IVF."